The circuit can be divided into four functional blocks:

 Power supply railsThe TL072P is powered from +12V and −12V.
 This dual-rail supply allows the output to swing both above and below 0V, producing the bipolar audio signal that modular synthesizer modules expect.
 The output can swing to approximately ±10V before clipping (the rails minus about 2V headroom).
 With a gain of ×800 and a noise source in the microvolt range, the output will normally be well within this range.

-C23 — Output capacitor (47 nF)C23 serves two purposes.
-First, it provides AC coupling at the output: it blocks any residual DC offset at the op-amp output, ensuring only the audio signal reaches the jack.
+C23 — Output capacitor (47 nF)C23 provides AC coupling at the output: it blocks any residual DC offset at the op-amp output, ensuring only the audio signal reaches the jack.
 This is important because a DC offset can cause thumps when connecting/disconnecting cables and can shift the operating point of downstream modules.

 Important: C23 also provides short-circuit protection.
 If the output jack is accidentally connected to a voltage source (e.g., another module's output), the capacitor limits the current and protects the op-amp from damage.
 This is a simple but effective protection method.